real2nabeel/arabianCSBot/README.md

 The bot is designed around two independent ways of reading player statistics:

-- **MySQL rank database (primary).** Stats are read directly from the game's `rank_system` and `weapon_kills` tables through a fully asynchronous, connection-pooled data layer (`utils/database.py`).
+- **MySQL rank database (primary).** Stats are read directly from the game's through a fully asynchronous, connection-pooled data layer (`utils/database.py`).
 Because it talks to the database directly, it exposes the complete dataset and powers the richer commands such as `/weaponstats`, `/compare`, and `/serverstats`.

 - **Web scraping ([`legacy/scraper.py`](legacy/scraper.py)).** A
   `requests` + `BeautifulSoup` module that parses player stats from the public rank webpage.
-It serves as an alternative source — useful when only the public page is reachable — and demonstrates HTML parsing and resilient data extraction.
+It serves as an alternative source useful when only the public page is reachable and demonstrates HTML parsing and resilient data extraction.
 Enabling it requires the optional dependencies noted in `requirements.txt`.